-Placements may be in any branch of federal government, a nonprofit organization, an NGO, or a similarly identified organization.
+Placements may be in any branch of federal government, a nonprofit organization, an NGO, or another approved organization.
 Previous host offices have included the Smithsonian Institution, the U.S. Department of State, and the White House Office of Science and Technology Policy.
 This fellowship is tailored to match the fellow’s background with the needs of the host office.
 Fellowship experiences vary between offices and agencies.
 Read the stories of past Revelle fellows below.

 Please note: The Revelle Fellowship is endowed and available at least every four years.
 Applications will be accepted in the following application cycles: 2020, 2024, etc. This fellowship is open to applicants who are seven or more years past the date they received their qualifying degree (a doctorate or an M.S. in engineering).

 Click here to learn about fellowships in other program areas.